bluescarni/mppp/doc/sphinx/tutorial_rational.rst

 * the :cpp:func:`mppp::rational::canonicalise()` member function (and its free function counterpart) can be used to canonicalise a :cpp:class:`~mppp::rational`.
-This is normally not necessary, unless the numerator/denominator have been changed manually via the mutable getters:
+This is normally not necessary, unless the numerator or the denominator have been changed manually via the mutable getters:

   .. code-block:: c++

      rat_t q1{1, 6};
      q1._get_num() = 9;         // Change the numerator using the mutable getter.
-                                // WARNING: q1 is not in canonical form any more!
+                                // WARNING: q1 = 9/6, not in canonical form any more!

      q1.canonicalise();         // Canonicalise q1.
      assert(q1 == rat_t{3, 2});